-This rotating temporary exhibition is organised by DG COMM on the occasion of the Netherlands Presidency of the Council of the European Union.
+This rotating temporary exhibition is organised by DG COMM on the occasion of the Slovak Presidency of the Council of the EU.

 The EP art collection was started in 1980 on the initiative of the first President of the directly-elected European Parliament, Simone Veil.
 Her aim was to introduce at a European level the custom of exhibiting European works of art, as practiced by many national parliaments.
 The first works of art were purchased from 1982-1989.
 A second set of acquisitions followed from 1989-1993, while a third tranche, approved in 1997, completed the process of acquiring works from the original EU-15 countries.
 Following the accession of Central and Eastern European countries in 2004, 2007 and 2013, the Bureau adopted a fourth acquisition plan for the years 2006-2010, in 2010 the fifth plan for Bulgaria and Romania and in 2013 the sixth plan for Croatia which completed the collection for EU-28.

 Over 30 years the European Parliament has acquired 387 representative works of modern art, with a focus on young, promising artists at the beginning of their careers.
 Today the collection comprises over 600 paintings, sculptures and other artworks from all EU Member States and beyond, including works of art donated or loaned by national parliaments and other institutions.